Michiel van der Voort the Elder: Life

 Michiel van der Voort was born on 3 January 1667 and was baptized on 9 January 1667 in the Church of Our Lady South in Antwerp.
 His father Petrus or Pieter was a gilder.
 In 1680, Michiel became a member of the pious bachelor society, de 'Sodaliteit van de Bejaerde Jongmans', a fraternity for bachelors established by the Jesuit order.
-Michiel van der Voort is believed to have been initially an apprentice of possibly Jan Cosyns and later certainly of Pieter Scheemaeckers.
+Michiel van der Voort is believed to have been initially an apprentice of possibly Jan Cosijn and later certainly of Pieter Scheemaeckers.
 In the guild year 1689-1690 he became a 'wijnmeester' ('wine master', a free master who was the son of an existing member) of the Antwerp Guild of Saint Luke.

 Not long after becoming a master, he made the study trip to Italy that many Flemish artists of his time made.
 In Rome he joined the Bentvueghels, an association of mostly Dutch and Flemish artists working in Rome, which had mainly a social function.
 On joining, each new member was given a nickname.
 This so-called 'bentnaam' (bent name) was based on a striking trait of the artist in question.
 Van der Voort's nickname in the Bentveughels was 'Welgemaeckt' ('Well-made').
 He also carved his name in the wall of the Mausoleum of Santa Costanza where the members would usually congregate when inducting a new member.

 He likely returned to Antwerp in 1693 as he had pupils registered in the records of the Antwerp Guild of Saint Luke from the Guild year 1694–95.
 In 1700 he married Elisabeth Verbeckt or Verberckt.
 They had five children of whom Michiel became a sculptor and painter.
 Michiel the Elder's sister married the brother of his wife.
 They had a son called Jacob or Jacques Verbeckt who became a prominent wood sculptor in France.
 His wife died in 1708 or 1709.

 He was able to secure many commissions including for funerary monuments, pulpits, confessionals and statutes of saints.
 He was particularly linked to the St. James' Church, Antwerp and he was a member of its Venerabel Kapel ('Venerable Chapel').
 He provided many of the interior decorations for this church.
 In 1701 he created one of his first masterpieces with the epitaph of Michiel Peeters on the eastern wall of the St. James' Church.
 He also worked as a designer for the Antwerp silversmiths.
 His fame was such that the First Duke of Marlborough ordered from him two life-size marble statues of Bacchus and Flora for the main hall at Blenheim Palace.
 He also made a portrait bust of the Duke, who may have ordered these works during his exile in Europe.